RaymondTana/RaymondTana.github.io/about/index.md

 - My [teaching page](https://raymondtana.github.io/teaching/) highlights my teaching philosophy, the content I've generated for my courses, and other resources.
 - I received the 2021-2022 Department of Mathematics Teaching Award through the Penn State Math Department (called the Robert and Betsy Wilson Endowed Scholarship).
 - I also received the 2023-2024 Department of Mathematics [Charles H. Hoover Memorial Award](https://arc.net/l/quote/ujzlnxbz) in recognition of outstanding undergraduate teaching by a graduate teaching assistant.

-## Resources for Students
 - Here is the link to a [list of resources available to students](https://bramble-recess-9ca.notion.site/University-Park-Student-Resource-Guide-93bf3aed34984842adbd67415c99eea7?pvs=143) dealing with housing, food, clothing, transportation, funding, or health insecurities.
 Feel free to distribute.
 The list was compiled by me and my students from MATH 33 during Fall 2021-2024.
-- I aim to provide a safe space for all students of all races, abilities, sexual & romantic orientations, genders, religions, ages, nationalities, and ideologies.
-Please reach out to me if you believe I can help you navigate Penn State more safely or equitably.

 ## Volunteering
 - I volunteered for three years teaching ESL in the State College area to native Spanish speakers through the [Mid-State Literacy Council](https://www.mid-stateliteracycouncil.org/).